 To remove CoreSync.exe Trojan manually from your computer, follow the step-by-step removal tutorial written down below.
 In case this manual removal does not get rid of the miner malware completely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Such software can keep your computer secure in the future.

 - Guide 1: How to Remove CoreSync.exe from Windows.

-- Guide 2: Get rid of CoreSync.exe from Mac OS X.
+- Guide 2: Get rid of CoreSync.exe on Mac OS X.

-- Guide 3: Remove CoreSync.exe from Google Chrome.
+- Guide 3: Remove CoreSync.exe in Google Chrome.

 - Guide 4: Erase CoreSync.exe from Mozilla Firefox.

 - Guide 5: Uninstall CoreSync.exe from Microsoft Edge.

 - Guide 7: Eliminate CoreSync.exe from Internet Explorer.